With this it will be convenient to discuss the following:

 It is a great pleasure to speak in a debate that is, as we all know, enormously important.
 I spoke in detail about the effect of poor broadband in my constituency on Second Reading, but I now want to make two brief points about events which occurred during the recess and which illustrate precisely what I have spoken about in the House on so many occasions.

 Kernahan Service is a garage on one of the major industrial estates in Witney.
 It is an excellent local family-run company which has serviced vehicles throughout west Oxfordshire for many years.
 When I visited the garage, the people there wanted not just to explain to me how the business worked, but to demonstrate to me the difficulty caused by the poor broadband that was available to them.
 Nowadays, as we know, when vans and other vehicles go into a garage, they are plugged into a computer which then connects to a server, and that provides the diagnostic information.
 I have seen for myself the waiting and the waiting and the waiting in that garage: I have seen those people waiting to find out from the Ford servers what the difficulties are with a particular vehicle.
-Moreover, I have witnessed with my own eyes the managing director waiting and waiting and waiting for the results of a search for information that is simply on a Google website.
+Moreover, I have witnessed with my own eyes the managing director waiting and waiting and waiting for the results of a simple Google search for information.
 That makes very clear the problems experienced by businesses throughout west Oxfordshire, although it is not a particularly rural problem; it is being experienced in Witney and on one of the most important industrial estates there.

 Then there is the domestic side.
 Isabelle Jackson, a 15-year-old constituent who lives in Kiddington, a small village just outside Woodstock, wrote asking me to raise this issue, and I now gladly do so.
 I am grateful to her for writing, because she has drawn attention to problems that are experienced by many young people.